flypapertech/avian/README.md

 - Windows
     - [Windows with WSL (10 and higher)](https://redislabs.com/blog/redis-on-windows-10/)
     - [Windows without WSL (8.1 and lower)](https://redislabs.com/blog/redis-on-windows-8-1-and-previous-versions/)
-        - Note: it is not recommended to use Redis in production on Windows with out WSL
+        - Note: it is not recommended to use Redis in production on Windows with out WSL.

 # Getting Started
 After Avian is installed as a dependency of your project start avian via: